 2. Old fabrics are weaker than new fabrics.
 They cannot be handled like new fabrics and still expect them to last for future generations.
 This can include not sleeping with these quilts any longer, which would lead them to be washed repeatedly.
 Instead, they can be stored or displayed properly.

 3. Whatever your decision about repair, use, or storage, it's a great idea to write down all the history that you know: the maker's name, where she was living and what her life was like at the time she made the quilt, how it came to you, etc. All this information makes it much more special as a family heirloom, and also can be really great if a local historical society is interested in displaying local quilts.
-You can keep the information, maybe with a photo of the quilt attached, with your other important papers.
+You can keep the information, preferably with a photo of the quilt attached, with your other important papers.
+Or you can slip the story into an archival sleeve and store with the quilt.
+Or you can stitch on a fabric label made with a piece of washed cotton fabric and a Pigma pen.
+(It is recommended to lightly press the label to help set the ink.)

 Sometimes the owners of the quilts I repair have shared their family stories and photos of the family and the quilters.
 Such a treasure for historians to come!
 I've collected those stories under the History - Family Heirloom label.